 The Ultimate Tesla UMC Extension Cord

-Camco makes a number of heavy duty electrical extension cords and plug adapters and are based in North Carolina.
+Camco makes a number of heavy-duty electrical extension cords and plug adapters and is based in North Carolina.
 However, Tesla does not endorse the use of anything other than their own HPWC or UMC, just so we’re clear.
-Unfortunately my friend’s HPWC won’t reach from Pennsylvania to New York and the UMC is similarly limited.
+Unfortunately, my friend’s HPWC won’t reach from Pennsylvania to New York and the UMC is similarly limited.
 Even in my own garage it can barely make it from the nose of the car to the tail and many times parking away from home but within the car’s own length of a plug isn’t possible.

 Given that you will sooner or later have to “plug’r in” farther than your cord will reach, the question is how to do so safely.
 Let’s rule out a Doc Brown inspired hood-mounted solution and try to match as closely as we can the wiring that the outlet itself would have.
 A fully permitted and legit 50 amp outlet (NEMA 14-50) is what most of us have for home charging.
 Depending on local codes you might have 8 gauge wire in there but typically codes will dictate 6 gauge for a continuous 40 amp draw while charging.
 The Camco PowerGrip cord uses the same 6 gauge wire wrapped in an impressively rugged covering.
 Same wire, same plugs, same performance.
 Your Tesla won’t even know the difference from home cooking.